TravorLZH/WordVoyageHelper/README.md

 Run `main.py` to generate a JSON file called `sentences.json`, then run `findsentence.py` to find sentence in the file by entering words.

+## Prerequisites

+You must have the python package `pyperclip` for clipboard support, or the program won't work

+You may obtain it by command

+    $ pip install pyperclip

 ## Few words for regex

 I really appreciate `regex` because it helps me a lot on searching sentences and vocabulary words in an HTML Document.
 It really simplifies my program.